Stormwater Utility Fee FAQ

 - Brick pavers

 This also includes all non-improved (vegetated or grass cover) areas that are used for parking or are driven upon.
-In an urban environment like Minneapolis, a property’s impervious area is the most significant factor affecting both stormwater quality and quantity.
+In urban environments, a property’s impervious area is the most significant factor affecting both stormwater quality and quantity.

 How can I reduce my stormwater fee?

 How does the Stormwater Credits Program encourage helpful environmental practices?

-The stormwater fee incorporates opportunities for property owners to reduce their stormwater bill by taking environmentally friendly steps.
-Stormwater utility fee reductions (also known as credits) are available to those using or installing stormwater management tools/practices on their properties.
+The Stormwater Utility Fee gives property owners the ability to reduce their stormwater bill by taking environmentally friendly steps.
+Stormwater utility fee reductions (also known as credits) are available by using or installing stormwater management tools on their properties.
 Installing rain gardens or impervious pavers allows stormwater to soak into the ground, rather than run into the City's storm sewers.

 How can I get a stormwater credit on my utility bill?